leahchilders/NeurAllegro/README.md

 - Try to go backwards to make a generative model (generate the `numpy` arrays and patch that back together as a MusicXML file
 - Use this to generate MusicXML files that I manually import into Sibelius
 - Try to write a plugin for Musescore, the best open source music notation software, and if that goes well, see if proprietary software like Sibelius or Dorico would be interested

+I automated the proprocessing pipeline after training the classifier, so some cells of the model's Jupyter notebook won't work.
+Feel free to contact me (leahmchilders@gmail.com) if you want any help stringing the classifier together with the data processing files I provided - you'll need to change all the path definitions to be yours instead of mine, and you may want to toggle the git features.